JTS Podcasts

 The Evolution of Torah

 Two seasons of a short-form podcast hosted by Rabbi Mordecai Schwartz.
-Season 1 follows the first 1000 years of rabbinic history.
+Season 1 follows the first 1000 years of rabbinic literature.
 Season 2 picks up after the Talmud closes through the Spanish Inquisition, tracking four legal cultures that emerge from distinct geographies.

 What Now?